 Note from Magda: I am happy to say that this is the fourth guest post by The NeuroMindfulness Institute on my blog.
-It analyses different takes to mindfulness practices.
-Their other three post can be found here:
+It analyses different takes on mindfulness practices.
+Their other three posts can be found here:

 - Managing fears, anxiety and stress during pandemic crisis

 - The neuroscience of creative thinking and Mindfulness

 If you follow my blog, you’ll know that I have taken the NeuroMindfulness Online Coach Certification Course (NMCC) developed by Veronica and Arnaud from The NeuroMindfulness Institute.
 I really loved it: the breadth of content (covering areas such as Stress and Well-being, Cognitive Performance, Trust and Human Connection, as well as a very comprehensive set of Mindfulness Practices) was really appealing to the neuroscience geek in me :).
 I’m now waiting for their advanced practitioner course to start in March.

 And… because I honestly enjoyed this course so much, we have come to an agreement and formed a partnership: my readers can access their course (usually priced at EUR695+VAT) with a 15% discount (EUR104 discount).

 If you are interested in the course, just have a look HERE to see more about its content and use the discount code mt15 at check-out.
 I hope you will find it as useful as I did!
 And now…. let’s get back now to our subject of today 🙂 – meaning, their guest article on my blog, about mindfulness.

 I hope you will enjoy it and find it useful!

 Is mindfulness a waste of time, a selfish act or a selfless practice?